pydicom/pynetdicom/docs/tutorials/create_scu.rst

     I: Received Echo Response (Status: Success)
     I: Releasing Association

-``Status: Success`` indicates that the verification service request was successful.
+The SCP has responded with a ``Status: Success``, which indicates that the verification service request was successful.
 Congratulations, you've written your first DICOM SCU using *pynetdicom*.

 Next steps
 ----------